MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-access-tokens.md

 A valid bearer token (with active `access_token` or `refresh_token` properties) keeps the user's authentication alive without requiring him or her to re-enter their credentials frequently.

 The `access_token` can be used for as long as it’s active, which is up to one hour after login or renewal.
 The `refresh_token` is active for 336 hours (14 days).
-Each time an active `access_token` is used, the `refresh_token` is replaced with new `refresh_token`.
-Once the `access_token` expires, an active `refresh_token` is used to get a new `access_token` / `refresh_token` pair as shown in the example below.
+Once the `access_token` expires, an active `refresh_token` can be used to get a new `access_token` / `refresh_token` pair as shown in the example below.
+This cycle can continue for up to 90 days after which the user must log in again.
 If the `refresh_token` expires, the tokens cannot be renewed and the user must log in again.
-This cycle can continue for up to 90 days after which the user must log in again.

 Use [the `POST /login/refreshToken HTTP/1.1 `  API call](https://microsoft.github.io/deployr-api-docs/9.0.1/?tags=User#refresh-user-access-token)  to refresh a token.